Quantizations of conical symplectic resolutions I: local and global structure: Z -algebras

 \begin{remark} If we dropped the assumption that $S$ is affine, we would expect to be able to prove a Theorem similar to Theorem \ref{Zloc} in which the $\Z$-algebra is replaced by a sheaf of $\Z$-algebras over $S$. \end{remark}

-\begin{proofZloc} The induced map is an isomorphism by the usual localization theorem for sheaves on a projective (over affine) variety.
+\begin{proofZloc} Combining Equations \eqref{eq:LG1} and \eqref{eq:LG2}, we have that the induced map is an isomorphism.
 By Nakayama's lemma, $\epsilon_\cN$ is an isomorphism as well.
 Similarly, the map is an isomorphism in high degree, thus the same is true for $\iota_N$.
 If $N$ is bounded, then $\overline{\Loc^\Z(N)}\cong \overline{\Loc}\big(\gr N\big)$ is the zero sheaf, thus $\Loc^\Z(N) = 0$, as well. \end{proofZloc}